 If you have an interest in being considered for co-option to the Northern Health School Board, please complete the application form below and email with your Curriculum Vitae to

 The Presiding Member

 Northern Health School Board

 Richard is currently the principal of the Northern Health School and he has a background in primary education and a Masters degree in Education Administration.

 He has a strong interest in learning, pedagogy and building the capacity of teachers.
 To this end he has presented locally and internationally in the area of education for students with chronic illness.
 He is currently secretary of HELP, an Australasian association for educators, parents and other professionals working in this area and part of the team responsible for the Continuity in Education Journal.

-Tracy is the trustee elected by staff to sit on the Schools Board of Trustees.
+Jenny is the staff representative elected by staff to sit on the School Board.